Concealed Weapon License Fast-Track Application Processing and

-Fast track your Florida Concealed Weapon License application or renewal at our main office located on the 3rd floor of the Pinellas County Courthouse at 315 Court Street in downtown Clearwater.
+Fast track your Florida Concealed Weapon License application or renew your existing license at our main office located on the 3rd floor of the Pinellas County Courthouse at 315 Court Street in downtown Clearwater.
 There is a $22 convenience fee for first-time applicants and a $12 convenience fee for renewals, in addition to the Florida Department of Agriculture and Consumer Services’ licensing fees.

 Click here to make your appointment today!
 Please note that appointments are not required, but are preferred for faster service.
 Walk-in customers are not accepted after 4 PM.

-Please Note: All Florida Concealed Weapon Licenses, new and renewal, are issued by the Florida Department of Agriculture and Consumer Services and are mailed to recipients.
-Our office does not print or issue Florida Concealed Weapon Licenses.
+Please Note: All new Florida Concealed Weapon License applications are issued by the Florida Department of Agriculture and Consumer Services and are mailed to recipients.
+Concealed Weapon License renewals are printed same-day in our office.

 Please note, hyperlinks will redirect you to the FDACS website.